akrdzic/assignment/README.md

 3. Create another account
 4. Upload your projects.
 5. You can compare you projects with projects from other users on the graph
+6. You can heart projects from other users